yunpengn/PHP-MVC/README.md

-## PHP MVC
+## PHP MVC - example

-This is a minimal web MVC framework written in PHP from scratch. _It is for demonstration purpose only.
-It is not efficient, secured or ready for use in production._
+This is a demo example for [PHP MVC](https://github.com/yunpengn/PHP-MVC).
+For the framework itself, please switch back to the `master` branch.

 ## How to Use